Why should you be a steward?

 What does a steward do?

-For tails, state forest roads, parking lots, campsites, and other resources, stewards will serve as the eyes and ears and the boots on the ground to monitor and enhance recreational resources.
+For trails, state forest roads, parking lots, campsites, cultural resources, and other elements, stewards will serve as the eyes and ears and the boots on the ground to monitor and enhance recreational and cultural resources.
 Stewardship activities include monitoring and reporting of serious issues that can be addressed collaboratively with the Friends group and DCNR; hand clearing of brush, overhanging vegetation, invasive species, or debris (if larger tree falls or obstacles are an issue, coordinate with the Friends group and DCNR for assistance – chainsaw use by volunteers is not permitted at this time); reblazing trails; repairing or replacing signs; litter pick up and reporting of dump sites; graffiti clean up; and dispersal of unauthorized fire rings.
 Membership in the Friends group is not required for stewards.
 The Friends group and DCNR in will support stewards by providing access to equipment, materials, and coordinating work days as needed.

 Resources for Stewards